 - Wealth Tax- This tax was imposed on one individual if their net wealth exceeds 30 lacs at the rate of 1% on the amount exceeding 30 lacs.
-Wealth Tax is no longer leviable from assessment year 2016-17.
+Wealth Tax is no longer leviable from the assessment year 2016-17.

 - Corporate Tax- Corporates are the annual or the yearly taxes that are payable on the income of the corporate organization operating in India.
 These are broadly classified as Domestic and Foreign Companies.

 - Good and Services Tax (GST)– It is a type of Indirect Tax which is charged on the sale, consumption, manufacture of Goods and services at the National Level.
 GST was amended by the Constitution of India (122nd Amendment Bill) 2014.
-GST is implemented for country’s economic growth and reduce the overall tax burden on the goods in the country.
+GST is implemented for the country’s economic growth and reduce the overall tax burden on the goods in the country.
 The other taxes that are included in the umbrella of GST are

 - Value Added Tax (VAT)– The Sales Tax is complimented with Value Added Tax to make it uniform across the country.
 These taxes are applied when the goods are sold completely and finally to the customer.
-VAT is now a part of Goods and Service Tax (GST)
+The VAT is now a part of Goods and Service Tax (GST)

-- Service Tax– The Service providers are the connected to the service tax.
+- Service Tax– The Service providers are connected to the service tax.
 The service tax is charged on the aggregate amount that is received by the service provider.
 Example- leasing, The INTERNET, transportation etc. are subjected to the service tax.
 Service

 - Customs Duty– These are the indirect taxes that are imposed on the goods that are imposed on the goods that are exported from India and imported to India.